 The water inlet valve on your washing machine is the part that the connect the two water hoses to the machine, and it controls the flow of both hot and cold water.
-A problem with the valve can cause the washer not to fill properly or not to fill at all.
-There is little that you can do to repair a valve, but you can clean the two inlet ports to restore full water flow.
+A problem with the valve can cause the washer not to fill properly or not fill at all.
+There is little that you can do to repair the valve itself, but you can clean the two inlet ports to restore full water flow.
 You can also test the valve to determine whether it has failed.
 Replacing a bad valve is a simple job and must be done with parts and procedures that are specific to your washing machine model.

 How a Water Inlet Valve Works

 The water inlet valve has two threaded ports that are connected to hot and cold water hoses at the back of the washing machine.
 Each port is controlled by a solenoid valve that sends electric power to open and close the flow of hot and cold water based on settings for the wash temperature and signals from the water-level switch.
 Malfunctions in the water inlet valve can cause a washer to not fill properly, fail to run, or wash at the incorrect water temperature.

 Fixing a water inlet valve is a matter of systematically examining the parts until you find the problem.
 Sometimes the fix will be simply cleaning the filter screens, but it can also require replacement of the entire valve.

 The washing machine must be disconnected from the power supply and the water supply before you examine the water inlet valve: